 I will post all assignments at least two weeks before the due date.
 You are expected to submit papers electronically through the CANVAS course management system by the assigned due date.
 Extensions should be requested prior to when the assignment is due and will be handled on a case-by-case basis.
 Please note that we reserve the right to require documentation of a valid and verifiable excuse.
-Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found at https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/.
+Requirements for class attendance, assignments, and other work in this course are consistent with university policies that can be found at https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/.

 Concerns about grades on specific assignments will be handled in the following manner.
 We will observe a "twenty-four-hour rule" when papers are returned.
 In short, this means that we are happy to entertain questions about grades and comments on papers, but you must wait twenty-four hours from when you receive your paper back to contact us.
-This rule allows the teaching assistants to get some much-needed rest and distance after grading, while also allowing potentially disappointed or upset students time to calm down.
+This rule allows the teaching assistant and professor to get some much-needed rest and distance after grading, while also allowing potentially disappointed or upset students time to calm down.
 If you have concerns about how papers have been graded, speak first with the individual who graded that assignment.
-If you still have questions following that conversation, you should feel free to contact me, but please provide a clean, ungraded copy of your assignment.
-After we communicate, I will read the clean copy first and then read the comments and evaluation of the original grader.
-You should not worry that you will be penalized for engaging in this process, as I will not reduce a grade that has been appealed (though I may or may not raise it).
+If you still have questions following that conversation, you should feel free to contact the other instructor of the course (either the TA or the professor), but please provide a clean, ungraded copy of your assignment.
+The other instructor will then read the clean copy first and then read the comments and evaluation of the original grader.
+You should not worry that you will be penalized for engaging in this process, as we will not reduce a grade that has been appealed (though we may or may not raise it).
 You should initiate the appeals process by contacting the original grader of the assignment within one week of when the assignment is returned.